Top 10 Cyber Security Tips

 When you are browsing the internet, downloading files and reading emails, you are constantly at risk.
 It’s a scary thought, we know.
 However, the unfortunate truth is that a cyber-attack can come from anywhere.
 It could be embedded in an email or even inside an advert on an unscrupulous website.
 So, what can you do to protect yourself online?

 Here are our top 10 Cyber Security Tips to stay safe online.

 1. Keep passwords long and strong

 So, if you want to keep everything safe and secure, it’s time to get that grey matter going.
 By thinking up a password that ideally contains 8-12 characters or above, uses a combination of letters and numbers, and places them in a random assortment, you’ll be well on your way to cyber-safety.
-To test the ‘strength’ of your password, use this password checker from Microsoft.
-Also, take a look at our guide to creating strong passwords that are easy to remember.
+See our guide on creating strong passwords that are easy to remember.